giggiox/luigicennini.it/content/projects/cuda-kmeans.md

 Here, the speedup reaches around $35$x with $10^7$ points.

 ## Effects of Threads per Block (TPB)
-It is also possibl to experiment varying the number of threads per block:
+It is also possible to experiment varying the number of threads per block:

 {{< includeImage path="/projects/cuda-kmeans/speedup_tpb.png" >}}
 1. For $K=5$: Using 1024 threads per block turned out to be the slowest configuration.
 With a small number of centroids, having too many threads may lead to underutilization and increased synchronization overhead.

 2. For $K=100$: The performance was roughly the same for different thread block sizes (128, 256, 512, and 1024 TPB).
 With a moderate workload per data point, the choice of thread block size has a less pronounced effect.